Adinath-Jagtap/Semantic-Shift/docs/TECHNICAL_DECISIONS.md

 ---

-## 6. Why Three Layers Instead of One
+## 6. Why Four Layers Instead of One

 A single layer would be either too fast-and-inaccurate or too slow-and-accurate: